zklsmr/DBCBB_ExVivo/docs/index.rst

-Welcome to DBCBB_ExVivo's documentation!
+Welcome to MORTAL's documentation!
 ========================================

-.. module:: DBCBB_ExVivo
+.. module:: MORTAL
-    :synopsis: A set of functions to perform large-scale ex-vivo imaging preprocessing.
+    :synopsis: Multimodal Optimized Radiomics Toolbox for exvivo AnaLysis (MORTAL).
+A set of functions to perform large-scale ex-vivo imaging preprocessing.

 This documentation details the preprocessing tools developed: